 To set your date range:

-There’s two sections that are affected by the date range selection: the Persona destination chart and the Population size change table.
+There are two sections that are affected by the date range selection: the Persona destinations chart and the Population size change table.

 Understanding persona destination

-Engagement Cloud assigns a persona to a contact based on their RFM score, which appears on the left and right sides of the Persona destination chart.
+Dotdigital assigns a persona to a contact based on their RFM score, which appears on the left and right sides of the Persona destinations chart.
 Depending on how you set the date range, the chart shows how your contacts move between categories over time.